Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Discussion

 Let us analyze whether the measured signal could be caused by $\mu$-photoconductivity.
 The results of the calculated dependence of $\mu(T_0)$ and $\mu(T_e)$ for the case of scattering on optical phonons, taking into account the realistic electron properties for each sample, are presented in Fig.~\ref{Fig_mu_vs_T}(a).
 The details of the calculation are provided in the Appendix.
 The figure shows that $\mu(T_0)$ rapidly decreases with increasing temperature.
 However, when considering electron heating with a fixed lattice temperature, the slope decreases significantly, and the dependence $\mu(T_e)$ becomes almost constant for both samples.
 Notably, calculations (not shown) also predict the possibility of increasing $\mu(T_e)$ for systems with a parabolic dispersion law.
 However, for the studied samples, due to the linear dispersion of electrons, the value of $\partial \mu(T_e)/\partial T_e$ remains negative in most experimental conditions and is always close to zero.
 Based on the above analysis, we conclude that $\mu$-photoconductivity is a possible but not the dominant mechanism because it is negative, which contradicts with experimental findings.

 Positive $N$-photoconductivity requires an increase in the electron density by heating of the electron gas.
 In wide-gap semiconductors, due to the need for doping, this mechanism cannot be effective because of the pinning of the Fermi level to impurity levels.
-On the contrary, the films under study are narrow-gap and undoped, allowing for realization of intrinsic conductivity: the densities of electrons and holes coincide and are highly sensitive to temperature changes due to interband activation.
-The contribution of holes to the total conductivity is insignificant due to their larger effective mass and proportionally lower mobility, so in what follows we will focus on electrons (keeping in mind the overall charge neutrality).
-The calculated dependence of carrier density on electron temperature is shown in Fig.~\ref{Fig_mu_vs_T}(b).
-The details of the calculations are provided in the Appendix.
-The presented figure clearly shows that an increase of electron temperature leads to a significant rise in electron density that overcomes a smaller negative changes of mobility.
-We conclude that $N$-photoconductivity caused by electron gas heating dominates and leads to positive photoconductivity.
+On the contrary, the films under study are narrow-gap and undoped, allowing for realization of intrinsic conductivity: the densities of electrons and holes coincide and are highly sensitive to temperature changes due to interband activation mechanism.